noahehall/theBookOfNoah/0current/aws/exams/services/compute/lambda.md

     - see [the markdown file](../mgmtGovernance/cloudtrail.md)
   - codeguru profiles

-#### dead-letter queues

-- configured in the lambda console
-- you move important events that throw errors into the dead letter queue
-- you manually have to fix these, e.g. ensuring all shopping cart events are processed
-- use cases
-  - analyze failures for follow-up or code corrections
-  - available for async and non-stream polling events
-  - integrate with SNS topic or SQS queue

 ### managing the execution environment

 - execution environment: a secure and isolated environment that